solpyro/AdventOfCode2025/README.md

 ## Day 7: Laboratories ✨

 I had most of the algorithm in my head, but GPT wrote it out for me and also debuggied a couple of issues.
 I still had to spot the incorrect third stream that they'd managed to sneak in.

+Part 2 was all me, since it was one of the bugs I dealt with in the first part (not removing duplicate streams).
+I got the right answer for the example, but there's clearly some optimization to be done, as the real data crashed out having exhaused the available RAM.